 MY STORY

-These events started a tidal wave of soul-searching for me which included an expedition to rescue and heal the lonely, shame-filled inner child, adolescent, and young woman who had been waiting a lifetime for me to remember her.
+These events started a tidal wave of soul-searching for me, which included an expedition to rescue and heal the lonely, shame-filled inner child, adolescent, and young woman who had been waiting a lifetime for me to remember her.
 I did inner child work and toiled through my family of origin.
-Eventually, I attended several 12-Step groups for Adult Children of Alcoholics and Alanon, in addition to working weekly with a therapist.
-I discovered that I had to learn how to be there for myself, re-parent myself, and love me.
-What I had endlessly been seeking in relationships with men had to be found within my own heart.
+Eventually, I attended several 12-Step groups for Adult Children of Alcoholics, Codependents Anonymous, and Alanon, in addition to working weekly with a therapist.
+I discovered I had to learn to be there for myself, re-parent myself, and love myself.
+What I had endlessly sought in relationships had to be found in my own self.
 I read every book I could find on codependency, dysfunctional family dynamics, adult children of alcoholics, and inner child healing.
 I attended conferences and workshops with fantastic teachers, Pia Melody, Melody Beattie, John Bradshaw, and Claudia Black.

-This body of work and experience culminated in the creation of Wise Woman Retreats in 2000 and the birth of Path Of the Heart Weekend Intensives, Heart Work Scripts™ for men and women, as well as the Wise Woman Rising® Coaching program.
+This body of work and experience culminated in the creation of Wise Woman Retreats in 2000 and the birth of Path Of the Heart Weekend Intensives, Heart Work Scripts™ for men and women, and the Wise Woman® program.

 Dr. Estes says in Women Who Run With the Wolves, “If we could only remember that the work is to continue to do the work.”
 Working on ourselves never ends, for we are always a work in progress.